 1. Bring the Kids to Halloween at Hagan

-Perfect for families, this annual tradition at Hagan Community Park will take place on Saturday, October 29th from 3:00 pm until 6:00 pm.
-Featuring games, activities, and prizes, and “trunk-or-treat,” where local organizations decorate their cars for the holiday and little ones can trick-or-treat collecting candy from each trunk.
+Perfect for families, this annual tradition at Hagan Community Park features games, activities, prizes, and “trunk-or-treat,” where local organizations decorate their cars for the holiday and little ones can trick-or-treat by collecting candy from each trunk.
 It's a safe and easy way to celebrate with your little ones.
 This event is rain or shine, and you can find out more at the event website.

 2. Sip Local Spirits and Brews

 Get into the “spirit” of Halloween by sampling the hand-crafted libations at of our local distilleries: Gold River Distillery and J.J.
 Pfister Distilling.
 Gold River Distillery is known for its award-winning gin and also produces whiskey, bourbon, absinthe, and vodka.
 Visit the tasting room or call ahead to arrange a distillery tour.
 J.J.
 Pfister Distilling also produces a range of spirits including vodkas, whiskeys, bourbons, and brandies, and offers visitors a museum exhibit showcasing the history behind the company dating back to the late 1800s.
 Rancho Cordova boasts a bustling Barrel District, which features more than spirits.
 You can find locally brewed beers, hard kombuchas and mead in our city.

 Find out more about all of our local craft breweries and distilleries here.

 Celebrate the autumn harvest by sampling fresh local produce at one of Rancho Cordova’s farmer's markets.
 Soil Born Farms offers artisanal farm products, pastry, coffee, and produce in a beautiful setting.
 Or head to Sunrise Station Market, which regularly features live music and family activities every Saturday between 8 am and 12 pm.